Raekwon: Wu-Tang Clan

 Woods first rapped as Sha Raider.
 In 1992, he joined the Wu-Tang Clan, an originally nine-member rap group drawing mainly from the Staten Island but also from the Brooklyn boroughs of New York City.
-He rapped as Raekwon The Chef, and also used the aliases Lex Diamonds, Shallah Raekwon, and Louis Rich.
+He rapped as Raekwon the Chef, and also used the aliases Lex Diamond, Shallah Raekwon, and Louis Rich.

 As recording artists, the Wu-Tang Clan debuted with the November 1993 album Enter the Wu-Tang (36 Chambers), which was later certified platinum.
 Its single "C.R.E.A.M." reached No. 8 on the Billboard rap chart.
 Wu-Tang Forever, a double album, followed in 1997, and was certified 4x multi-platinum.
 Amid other solo albums by its members, the group released The W in 2000, Iron Flag in 2001, and 8 Diagrams in 2007.

 Only Built 4 Cuban Linx...

 In 1994, Raekwon signed a solo deal with Loud Records and released his debut solo single "Heaven & Hell" for the soundtrack to the film Fresh.
 His first solo album, Only Built 4 Cuban Linx..., was released on August 1, 1995.
 Sales lagged his fellow Wu-Tang member Method Man's Tical.
 Raekwon's album drew rave reviews, however, and it was promptly recognized as a classic.

 The album's narrative struggle is set to imagery of criminal activity, largely cocaine trafficking, and emergence from it into the good life.
 Wu-Tang member and house producer RZA, who produced the entire album, called it "like a crime mafia story."
 Wu-Tang member Ghostface Killah rapped in over half of the album's tracks, and the two wrote some lyrics in Barbados and Miami.
 It also follows a cinematic narrative, inspired by mob and kung-fu movies and a plethora of references and samples in which the main rapping lines with an on-going story of struggle and success.

 Raekwon explained the lyrics' context as "trying to get out the hood.
 We wanted to buy the most expensive cars and jewelry and different things like that."
 The album, he perceived, "was only built for a certain lifestyle or people that understood that language.
 But eventually, it would break off to people looking at it as a movie and respecting it saying, 'Yo, wow!
 This is authentic.
 This is something that never been done before' " Only Built 4 Cuban Linx... debuted at No. 4 on the popular albums chart the Billboard 200, and at No. 2 on Billboard's Top R&B/Hip-Hop Albums chart.
 It shipped about 130,000 copies in its first week, and was certified gold, at least 500,000 copies shipped, two months later, October 1995.
+And finally Certified Platinum in 2020.